sammyhenningsson/hal_presenter/README.md

 PostSerializer.to_hal(post)   # => {"title":"Common stuff -- hello"}
 ```
 Note: this does not mean that `self` inside the block is the serializer class.
 The access to the serializer class methods is done by delegation.
-If the block passed to `attribute` returns nil then the serialized value will be `null`.
-If the block passed to link, curie or embed returns nil, then the corresponding property will not be serialized.
+If the block passed to `attribute` returns `nil` then the serialized value will be `null`.
+If the block passed to link, curie or embed returns `nil`, then the corresponding property will not be serialized.
 ``` ruby
 class PostSerializer
   extend HALDecorator